Surface Finishing Plating Line Daily Log

 -

-Enter the measured concentration in g/L.
+Enter the measured pH value.

 -

-Additive Level
+Additive Level (mL/L)

-Enter the measured additive level if applicable.
+Enter the additive level if monitored on this line.

 Temperature and Electrical Settings